Kkongkkong

 Kkongkkong (born c.
-2019) is a South Korean cat who is the subject of an internet meme called "on top of the completely frozen Han River walks a cat" (꽁꽁 얼어붙은 한강 위로 고양이가 걸어다닙니다).
+2019) is a South Korean cat who is the subject of an internet meme called "on top of the completely frozen Han River walks a cat".

 She was born as a stray cat, possibly around 2019.
 In 2021, a news broadcast with a clip of her became an internet meme and, later, a dance challenge that major South Korean celebrities participated in.
 In 2025, she was found and adopted by journalist Lee Dong-hak (이동학), who had filmed the video clip that became the subject of the meme.

 Biography

-Kkongkkong (name given to her by her current owner) is believed to have been born around 2019 as a stray cat in Seoul, South Korea.
+Kkongkkong (name given to her by her current owner) is believed to have been born around 2019 as a stray cat in Seoul.
 Her estimated birth year is based on research by her current owner, video journalist Lee Dong-hak, who found photos on social media of her as a kitten dating back to around that period.
 Lee also found a 2021 record of her being spayed, with the record estimating her age at around 3 years old.
 The record said that she was in the early stages of pregnancy at the time.

 Kkongkkong became an Internet meme after being seen walking on the frozen Han River in Seoul.

 In December 2021, Lee filmed a clip for a news broadcast for Maeil Broadcasting Network (MBN) of Kkongkkong walking on the frozen Han River in Seoul.
 In order to emphasize how cold the weather was, fellow journalist Lee Si-yeol (이시열) dubbed the following line over the clip: "on top of the completely frozen Han River walks a cat".
 Their segment aired on December 27, 2021, and soon became popular online, with the video and audio being remixed and edited into various humorous forms.
 Lee Si-yeol's use of the onomatopoeia kkongkkong, which is used to indicate that something has frozen solid, as well as the rhythmic cadence of his line, drew particular attention.
 The meme saw a surge in popularity in early 2024.
 A song remix of the audio and video became an online dance challenge, with numerous major celebrities like IU and brands like Kakao Friends participating.
 Both Lees participated in the challenge themselves.